Print the recipe for Chicken Cacciatore

 1. Add the flour to a shallow bowl.
 Pat the chicken dry.
 Season all over with the salt and pepper.
 Dip each chicken thigh into the flour, turning to coat.

 4. Add the chicken stock, wine, and Italian seasoning and stir to combine.
-Nestle in the chicken thighs and bring to a boil.
+Nestle in the chicken thighs and bring to a simmer.
 Reduce the heat to medium-low and cook until the liquid reduces by half, about 7 minutes.

-Note: If you want, you can skip dredging with flour in step one.
+If you want, you can skip dredging with flour in step one.
 The chicken will brown a little slower, about 6 minutes on each side and the sauce will be slightly less thick.